yumium/tech_notes/C++.md

 int &ref = y;  // ref is an lvalue reference to x ref = 20;      // x is now 20

-int &&rref = 10;  // rref is an rvalue reference to the temporary 10 - $$ how does && work?
-rref = 20;        // temporary 10 is now modified to 20
+int &&rref = 10;  // rref is an rvalue reference to the temporary 10 rref = 20;        // temporary 10 is now modified to 20
 ```